 To meet the 2013 inaugural FirstGEN Fellows, Ms. Tania Chairez and Ms. Najaah Daniels, please click here.
 To read a May 7, 2013 article on this program, appearing on Diverse Issues in Higher Education, please click here.

-Application for Summer 2014 Placement, Deadlines
+Application Timeline for Summer 2014:

-- Accepting applications through January 21, 2014.
+- Applications are accepted through January 21, 2014.